jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 12 - Voice over IP (VoIP) and Session Initiation Protocol (SIP).md

 #### VoIP Codec

-Typical parameters used for coding VoIP voice:
-- ILBC as an example
+Typical parameters used for coding VoIP voice using ILBC as an example:
+- Sample rate: 8kHz
+	- 30ms worth of samples (=240 samples) per packet

+Reducing the bitrate using Compression:
+	- Based on *Linear Predictive Coding: